 It is believed that only aft er this prayer to the Goddess ,was Shri Ram able to kill the demon king Ravana on the 10th day and so this victory is celebrated all over India in the form of a festival.
 It symbolizes the triumph of good (Ram and Durga) over evil (Ravana and Mahishasur).

 Different parts of the country celebrate this festival in different ways.
-While Dussehra of kullu is very famous, Dussehra of states like West Bengal and Tripura is very popular too.Consult our expert astrologers online to learn more about Pooja methodologies and rituals.
+While Dussehra of kullu is very famous, Dussehra of states like West Bengal and Tripura is very popular too.Consult our expert astrologers online to learn more about the festival and their rituals.